steadybit/helm-charts/charts/steadybit-agent/README.md

       mountPath: /tmp # Path within the container at which the volume should be mounted.
   extraVolumeMounts:
     - name: tmp # Volume's name.
+      hostPath:
-      hostPath: /tmp # Pre-existing file or directory on the host machine
+        path: /tmp # Pre-existing file or directory on the host machine
 ```

 ### Configuring Additional Environment Variables